Charles Darwin's theory of natural selection asks whether we were we created by design or was it simply an accident?

 Honey from urban areas is less polluted.

 Bernard Preston's books love to delve into the mysteries and confusions of life.
 Once such is when the world was created.

-Recently a massive sink hole appeared in South Africa; geologist who examined it, report that it was formed by a massive meteor that struck the area millions of years ago, not unlike the one that hit Mexico, destroying the dinosaurs.
-That creates huge difficulties for those who believe the world was created less than 10,000 years ago.
+Recently a massive sinkhole appeared in South Africa; geologists who examined it, report that it was formed by a massive meteor that struck the area millions of years ago, not unlike the one that hit Mexico, destroying the dinosaurs.
+That creates huge difficulties for those who believe the world was created less than 10 millennia ago.

 Dipping into such issues is what Bernard Preston's books are about.
-His seventh book, currently being written is about the first married pope in a thousand years; that will get some of us excited.
+His seventh, currently being written is about the first married pope in a thousand years; that will get some of us excited.
 It might even be more controversial than Darwin's theory of natural selection.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Did you find this page useful?
 Then perhaps forward DARWIN'S THEORY OF NATURAL SELECTION to a fellow Christian for comment.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.